MonsPropre/cobalt-for-raycast/README.md

 # Cobalt for Raycast

-Raycast extension for Cobalt Tools:
+Cobalt extension to use [cobalt.tools](https://cobalt.tools) through Raycast.

 Here is all the commands: